Keep Your Fish Happy During the Winter

 As the cold weather comes, a fish’s metabolism starts to change.
 Since Koi and goldfish are cold blooded, their digestive tract fluctuates depending upon their surroundings.
 This means that your fish will start eating less as the temperature of your pond water starts to decrease.
 Feed appropriately, taking note of the pond water’s temperature.

 At 15°C (60°F), you can switch from a protein based food to more of a wheat germ based food.
 At this temperature, the fish’s metabolism and digestion begins to slow down.
 Wheat germ based food is easily digested and hence easier on your fish’s slowing digestive tract.
 We recommend Aquascape’s Cold Water Fish Food once the water reaches this temperature.
 One thing to definitely remember is that once the water is consistently under 10°C (50°F), stop feeding your fish.
 Their metabolisms will be very slow at this point as they are almost ready for the winter.
-Koi and other fish will be good all winter, surviving on their stored nutrients, and should not be fed until the pond water consistently reaches a temperature of 10°C again in the spring.
+The fish will be good all winter, surviving on their stored nutrients, and should not be fed until the pond water consistently reaches a temperature of 10°C again in the spring.

 Remove plant material from your water feature